CumulusNetworks/cldemo-config/README.md

     vagrant ssh oob-mgmt-server

-Login to the "cumulus" user

-    sudo su - cumulus

 ### 5).
 Download the Routing Configurations

     git clone https://github.com/cumulusnetworks/cldemo-config-routing
     cd cldemo-config-routing

 ### 6).
 Push Configuration Files to Devices

-After setting up the repo, you can now use `push-config.py` This script will log in to each device, download the configuration files, and reboot the device.
-[Click to learn more about the operation of the script](https://github.com/CumulusNetworks/cldemo-config-routing#using-the-helper-script)
+ansible-playbook bgp-unnumbered.yml

-Note the keyword "bgp-unnumbered" in the command below; this can be replaced with whatever example configuration you would like to deploy (such as "ospf-unnumbered" or "ospf-numbered" ).
+Note the keyword "bgp-unnumbered" in the command; this can be replaced with whatever example configuration you would like to deploy (such as "ospf-unnumbered" or "ospf-numbered" ).

  * OSPF Numbered --> "ospf-numbered"
  * OSPF Unnumbered --> "ospf-unnumbered"